Hunter-Open-Source-Club/Constitution/constitution.md

 1. Build, deploy, and maintain an Open Source Club website serving as a central hub for resources on and off the campus.

-1. Host socaials to promote networking among members and spread the open source spirit.
+1. Host socials to promote networking among members and spread the open source spirit.

 1. Lobby for and consolidate tools for the creation of a makerspace where